getsops/sops/README.rst

 .. code:: bash

-	$ # Subsitute this with the address of the vault running
+	$ # Substitute this with the address Vault is running on
 	$ export VAULT_ADDR=http://127.0.0.1:8200

 	$ # this may not be necessary in case you previously used `vault login` for production use
 	$ export VAULT_TOKEN=toor

-	$ # to check if Vault started correctly and configured
+	$ # to check if Vault started and is configured correctly
 	$ vault status
 	Key             Value
 	---             -----